grip-on-software/data-gathering/README.md

     for the modules are installed.
   - For the controller: run `make setup_daemon`, which also ensures that the dependencies for the modules are installed.
+  - For tests: run `make setup_test`, which also installs the dependencies for the modules.
   - For static code analysis: run `make setup_analysis`, which installs dependencies for Pylint and mypy (typing extensions) as well as all the other dependencies, even those in scraper agent, Jenkins and controller